Ireland

 Travel Options

-We ask that you make your own way to Killarney in Ireland for the start of your tour.
+We ask that you make your own way to Tralee in Ireland for the start of your tour.

-For those arriving by car, you will be able to park your car free of charge in Killarney for the duration of your holiday.
+For those arriving by car, you will be able to park your car free of charge in Tralee for the duration of your holiday.
+Please note this is a place to place tour, finishing up in Killarney so you will need to organise transport back to your car in Tralee, there are many public transport options or we can help organise a transfer for you on request.

 Please check with Skedaddle before booking any flights so that we can ensure they fit in with the holiday schedule.